augusto-garcia/onemap/README.md

 `OneMap` is a software for constructing genetic maps in experimental
 crosses: full-sib, RILs, F2, and backcrosses.
 It was developed by Gabriel R A Margarido, Marcelo Mollinari and A Augusto F Garcia.
-Later on, Rodrigo R Amadeu, Cristiane H Taniguti and Getulio C. Ferreira joined the project.
+Later on, Rodrigo R Amadeu, Cristiane H Taniguti, and Getulio C. Ferreira joined the project.

 It has been available on CRAN for several years (https://cran.r-project.org/package=onemap).
 Its last version was